Mama was teaching in my school but, thankfully, she was not my teacher!

 Ocean Air Elementary School

-Thankfully, my parents bought a house and we moved from Ocean Air Apartments to a nice, little, ranch-style affair in the Larrymore Lawns subdivision, located in Norfolk, Virginia. see PHOTO 3 It was a fabulous place to grow up.
-We had neighborhood schools, lots of other kids to play with, and a neighborhood swimming pool. see PHOTO 4
+Just before the third grade, my parents bought a house and we moved from Ocean Air Apartments to a nice, little, ranch ─ style affair in the Larrymore Lawns subdivision, located in Princess Anne County. see PHOTO 3 It was a fabulous place to grow up.
+We had neighborhood schools, lots of other nice kids to play with, and a neighborhood swimming pool. see PHOTO 4

 House in Larrymore Lawns